 V = the value of each unit of production, usually expressed in profit

-A business lawyer Atlanta at Conoscienti & Ledbetter can review your case and help get you on the road to financial recovery.
+A business lawyer Atlanta at Conoscienti, Ledbetter & Archer can review your case and help get you on the road to financial recovery.

 Don’t delay.
-Schedule a risk-free Business Interruption Claim consultation today, for free.
+Schedule a risk-free consultation regarding disruptions to your business operations.